ayhanbaris/docs/installation.md

 ### Step 3 - Register The Model

-And add this to you `AppServiceProviders`'s boot method:
+And add this to you `AppServiceProvider`'s boot method:

 ```php
 // app/Providers/AppServiceProvider.php